Barbara-Monzu/mienteme/README.md

-# Click-me
+# Miénteme

 ### Description

-**Click-me** (SPA) is an online dating application.
+**Miénteme** (SPA) is an online dating application.
 The profiles propose ideal romantic dates.
 Users can "swipe left" to reject a candidate or selects a date and  to play to guess a truth and a lie proposed by the profile.
 In order to talk to that person, the lie must be guess.

 ### Server Install